 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry manufacture electronic toys and games, including video game consoles.
-Major companies include systems makers Microsoft, Nintendo, and Sony, as well as peripheral providers such as Logitech and Mad Catz.
+Major companies include console makers Microsoft (based in the US), Nintendo (Japan), and Sony (Japan), as well as peripheral providers such as Bigben (France), Logitech (Switzerland), and Mad Catz (Canada).

 Entertainment and games software and manufacturing of personal computers (PCs) used for gaming are covered in separate industry profiles.

 Demand is driven by personal income and product innovation.
 The profitability of individual companies depends on effective marketing, competitive product design, and manufacturing efficiency.
 Market success drives additional revenue via royalties paid by third-party game developers.
-The US industry is highly concentrated: the top three companies dominate.
+The US video game console industry is highly concentrated: the top three companies dominate.

-Electronic gaming products compete with PCs, TV, and other forms of electronic and non-electronic entertainment for consumer leisure time.
+Electronic gaming products compete with PCs, TV, home entertainment set-top boxes, smartphones and tablets, and other forms of electronic and nonelectronic entertainment for consumer leisure time.